danjac/radiofeed-app/README.md

 Poetry should create the virtualenv for you automatically.

-A `Makefile` has been provided with shortcuts to install and run your local development environment, including:
+The `Makefile` has some convenient shortcuts for local development, including:

 * `make install`: download and install front and backend dependencies
 * `make dbinstall`: run migrations and install sample fixtures